TeamStacks/hw4/README.md

 			- Inventory: Hold inventory information connecting the Coin and User databases together.

 		3) Storing Images.
 We also used Parse to store images that were uploaded of each of the coins.

+		4) Since making a network call to Quandl anytime a page is loaded is too slow (~2 second load time), we instead wrote background jobs that pull updated information from Quandl everyday.
+This sped up the script loading by a great deal.

 - Facebook SDK
 	* We used Facebook as well to also provide users another way of logging into our application.